Combined DNA Index System: Arrestee collection

 The original purpose of the CODIS database was to build upon the sex offender registry through the DNA collection of convicted sex offenders.
 Over time, that has expanded.
 Currently, all 50 states collect DNA from those convicted of felonies.
 A number of states also collect samples from juveniles as well as those who are arrested, but not yet convicted, of a crime.
 Note that even in states which limit collection of DNA retained in the state database only to those convicted of a crime, local databases, such as the forensic laboratory operated by New York City's Office of Chief Medical Examiner, may collect DNA samples of arrestees who have not been convicted.
 The collection of arrestee samples raised constitutional issues, specifically the Fourth Amendment prohibiting unreasonable search and seizure.
 It was argued that the collection of DNA from those that were not convicted of a crime, without an explicit order to collect, was considered a warrantless search and therefore unlawful.
 In 2013, the United States Supreme Court ruled in Maryland v.
 King that the collection of DNA from those arrested for a crime, but not yet convicted, is part of the police booking procedure and is reasonable when that collection is used for identification purposes.

+Immigration collection

+Since 2020, the U.S. Department of Homeland Security (DHS), through agencies like Customs and Border Protection (CBP), has significantly increased its submission of DNA profiles to CODIS.
+This expansion followed an April 2020 Justice Department rule that revoked a long-standing waiver, enabling mass DNA sampling of immigration detainees.
+The majority of these new entries, approximately 2.6 million profiles since 2020, have been collected under civil (not criminal) authority and contributed to a major surge in the CODIS "detainee" index.
+Data covering October 2020 to December 2024 shows that CBP collected DNA samples from about 2,000 U.S. citizens at border checkpoints, including minors.